 Various Old and New Drugs and Treatments

-Alpha-1 antitrypsin, acetylcysteine, amiloride, amitriptyline, Ataluren (PTC 124), curcumin, Denufosol, garlic, genistein, glutathione/ N-acetylcysteine, N-acetylcystiene for GI complications, IgY egg yolk antibodies, Pseudomonas vaccines, MOLI 1901 (duramycin leancovutide), miglustat (N-butyldeoxynozyremicin), phosphdiesterase inhibitors, probiotics. [?Thymosin a1]
+Alpha-1 antitrypsin, acetylcysteine, amiloride, amitriptyline, Ataluren (PTC 124), curcumin, Denufosol, garlic, genistein, glutathione/ N-acetylcysteine, N-acetylcystiene for GI complications, IgY egg yolk antibodies, Pseudomonas vaccines, marijuana, MOLI 1901 (duramycin leancovutide), miglustat (N-butyldeoxynozyremicin), phosphdiesterase inhibitors, probiotics. [?Thymosin a1]

 2011 Cuthbert AW.
 New horizons in the treatment of cystic fibrosis.
 [Review] Brit J Pharmacol 2011; 163:173-183.
 [PubMed]